How does it work?

 A. Use the form to get a claims pack

 Even if you're not sure if you had PPI or don't have documents.
-You just need to tell us which companies you had any credit with (loans, cards etc) and we can do the rest.
+You'll only need to say which companies you think you had any credit with (loans, cards etc).
+Then sit back.

 B. Fill it out and return to us